tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 channel: "iopub"
 ```

-`ihaskell` can import other Haskell libraries dynamically and has some special
+`ihaskell` can import Haskell libraries dynamically and has some special
 commands to enable language extensions, print type information or to use
 Hoogle.